firesidefiction/firesidefiction.github.io/_contributors/john-wiswell.md

 short-name: john-wiswell
 permalink: john-wiswell
 ---
 John (@Wiswell) is a writer who lives where New York keeps all of its trees.
-He has been published in Uncanny Magazine, Nature Futures, and Podcastle.
+He has been published in _Uncanny Magazine_, _Nature Futures_, and _Podcastle_.